 Here’s what you need to do:

-1. Capture the Three Words that you want to embody over the year ahead
+1. Capture your Annual Axiom that you want to embody through the year to come

-This practice was introduced to me by Chris Brogan several years ago.
-Take one of the sheets of paper and start brainstorming some words that will best represent who you want to be in the year ahead.
+Take one of the sheets of paper and start brainstorming phrases, slogans, or mantras that will best represent who you want to be in the year ahead.
 Take 20 minutes to do this.
 (Set a timer if you need to.)

 2. Capture the big projects you want to accomplish in the year ahead